 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiography and infection prevention and control.
-They had clear records of the results of these audits though improvements could be made to ensure there were resulting action plans to drive improvements.
+They had clear records of the results of these audits and the resulting action plans and improvements.

-The registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-All members of staff had annual appraisals.
-They discussed learning needs, general wellbeing and aims for future professional development.
+The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The principal dentist told us the dental nurse and receptionist had annual appraisals where they discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.

-Staff told us they completed mandatory training, including infection prevention and control and basic life support, each year.
-The General Dental Council requires clinical staff to complete continuous professional development.
+Staff completed mandatory training, including medical emergencies, each year.
+The General Dental Council (GDC) requires clinical staff to complete continuous professional development.
 Staff told us the practice provided support and encouragement for them to do so.